Background

 The active state

-These explorations pushed toward full transparency once BYOK was running — key details, IAM role, log group, an in-progress encryption status, a per-feature manifest.
+These explorations pushed toward full transparency once BYOK was running, key details, IAM role, log group, an in-progress encryption status, and a per-feature manifest.
 The assumption was that the key would change states and users would need to track it.
 That assumption didn't hold up.
-The key doesn't change states — so surfacing all that status was over-engineered.
+The key doesn't change states, so surfacing all that status was over-engineered.
 The team moved away from it on feasibility grounds.

 Privacy Hub

-Before designing anything, I mapped how competitors handle data transparency — entry points, report request flows, download mechanics, deletion.
+Before designing anything, I mapped how competitors handle data transparency, entry points, report request flows, download mechanics, and deletion.
 The pattern: most companies bolt a "Download my data" link onto their settings page and call it done.
 The user flow is long, often opaque, and disconnected from the controls that actually matter.

 Outcomes

-CDTC launched June 20, 2024 — the same day Grammarly emailed 70 million users about the privacy policy update.
+CDTC launched June 20, 2024, the same day Grammarly emailed 70 million users about the privacy policy update.
 A few months later, a random LinkedIn post about Grammarly's data practices surfaced in the comments with a screenshot of exactly the EU state we'd designed: "Since you created your account in the EU or UK, Grammarly will not use your content to train its models."
 The reply: "Ah, brilliant."
-The design was working in the wild, legible to people who weren't looking for it.
+The design was working in the wild.

 The CMP framework scaled across product teams without needing design on every feature.
-Privacy became a first-class surface — its own nav item, not a buried subsection.
-BYOK opened enterprise procurement conversations that wouldn't have happened otherwise.
+Privacy became a first-class surface, its own nav item, not a buried subsection.
+BYOK opened enterprise procurement conversations.

 Background

 Three brands, same product.
 Grubhub, Seamless, and Eat24 shared most of their UI but had no shared system.
 Components were duplicated, patterns drifted, every team solving the same problems independently.
-The first step: centralize into a living style guide that could serve all three brands without losing their identity.
+The first step was to centralize into a living style guide that could serve all three brands without losing their identity.

 Grubhub didn't have a systems-first design culture when we started.
-Cookbook helped create one.
-Over time the system became a driver of product and design strategy — not just a repository of decisions that had already been made elsewhere.
+Cookbook helped create one, and over time the system became a driver of product and design strategy.

 Foundation

-The system hierarchy came from interviews — how designers and engineers actually started features, where they got stuck, what information they wished they had.
+The system hierarchy came from interviews, how designers and engineers actually started features, where they got stuck, and what information they wished they had.
 Those conversations shaped every structural decision.

 What it contained